redhat-partner-tech/partner-tech-days-sept2020/automate-everything/lab-guide-rhpds-section4.md

 # Section 4 : Ansible Tower Basics

-Objective: To prepare for the lab exercises in Section 4, in this section we will cover the fundamentals of Ansible Tower.
+Objective: In this section, we will cover the fundamentals of Ansible Tower: Users, Inventories, Credentials & Projects

 **Ansible Tower Users**